WDIV-TV: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 WDIV's second digital subchannel formally carried programming from NBC Weather Plus, which folded in November 2008.
 WDIV-TV also has a Mobile DTV feed of subchannel 4.1, labelled "Local 4", broadcasting at 1.83 Mbit/s.

-WDIV-DT2 is one of the few affiliates of This TV to have been affiliated with the network through most of its entire history, even as it was dropped in several other markets before Allen Media Group purchased the network in 2021.
+WDIV-DT2 was one of the few affiliates of This TV to have been affiliated with the network through most of its entire history, even as it was dropped in several other markets before Allen Media Group purchased the network in 2021.
+The network shut down on May 31, 2024, without prior on-air notice or announcement from Allen Media Group.
+The feed was replaced by a simulcast of the WDIV's fourth subchannel, Cozi TV.
+In September 2025, Heroes & Icons, which was previously on the fourth subchannel of WJBK, replaced the Cozi TV simulcast.

 On July 30, 2015, WDIV-TV became the market's affiliate for Weigel Broadcasting's MeTV network through their third subchannel.
-WDIV-DT3 is used as an overflow feed for network and syndicated programming if the latter is pre-empted by breaking news and severe weather coverage on 4.1.
+WDIV-DT3 is used as an overflow feed for network and syndicated programming if the latter is preempted by breaking news or severe weather coverage on 4.1.

 On January 3, 2020, WDIV-TV activated a fourth subchannel, which broadcasts Cozi TV, a network owned by NBC's parent company NBCUniversal.
 This makes WDIV-TV the third station in the Detroit market to have been affiliated with Cozi TV, which was previously on WMYD and on WADL.

 Analog-to-digital conversion

-WDIV-TV signed on its digital high-definition signal on UHF 45 on March 1, 1999.
-The station shut down its analog signal over VHF channel 4 on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal continued to broadcast on its pre-transition UHF channel 45.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former VHF analog channel 4.
+WDIV-TV signed on its digital signal on UHF channel 45 on March 1, 1999.
+The station ended regular programming on its analog signal, over VHF channel 4, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal continued to broadcast on its pre-transition channel 45, using virtual channel 4.

 As part of the SAFER Act, WDIV kept its analog signal on the air until June 26 to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.

-In March 2017, the station announced that it would move its physical RF channel to UHF channel 32.
+In March 2017, the station announced that it would move its digital signal to UHF channel 32.